odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/egeria-introduction.md

     * Name 3 tools that could connect to Egeria.

-    * Name a metadata standard."
+    * Name a metadata standard.

 ## Project Resources